By News Team

 Wentworth Park, New South Wales

-Visitors to Wentworth Park take many forms, from rugby lovers to football, speedway and, of course, greyhound racing.
+Wentworth Park plays host to a number of sports, from rugby to football, speedway and, of course, greyhound racing.
 The multi-purpose stadium ensures heavy investment, and it shows.
-Racing takes place on Friday and Saturday evenings, events decided over 520m and 720m.
-Always popular, but there’s no doubt about the main attraction: the Golden Easter Egg.
-A group one dash, it’s the pinnacle of the Easter Carnival and with prizes of one million dollars up for grabs, the 25,000 visitors are guaranteed to see the biggest names in the sport attend.
+Racing takes place on Wednesday, Friday and Saturday evenings, with events decided over 520m and 720m.
+There’s no doubt about the main attraction: the Golden Easter Egg.
+A group one dash, it’s the pinnacle of the Easter Carnival and with prizes of $1 million up for grabs, some of the biggest names in the sport are guaranteed to attend.